supple-kit/supple-css/README.md

 ### Size

 The core framework including all modules without fallbacks for `custom-properties` weighs about 2.15kB.
-You can reduce the payload by only include the modules you need, and configure those modules to your needs.
+You can reduce the payload by only including the modules you need, and configure those modules to your needs.

 If you want the framework to include all fallbacks for `custom-properties` the framework comes in at 2.48kB.